General Convention

 What values and priorities will guide the Episcopal Church in the days and years ahead?

-Up to four elected lay deputies and up to four elected clerical deputies from each of the more than 100 dioceses in the U.S. and overseas, along with our bishops will meet in Louisville, Kentucky, in the summer of 2024 to shape the policies, practices, and budget of the Episcopal Church through voting on resolutions and through elections.
+Up to four elected lay deputies and up to four elected clerical deputies from each of the more than 100 dioceses in the U.S. and overseas, along with our bishops will meet in Phoenix, Arizona, July 3-8, 2027, to shape the policies, practices, and budget of the Episcopal Church through voting on resolutions and elections.
 Their work is done in the context of prayer and worship.
-Passionately held values meet Rules of Order.
+Passionately held values meet the Rules of Order.

 Reporting from General Convention